Moqi/sGUI/README.md

 * is Enabled: set if you can interact with the gui element
 * Location: Location base on the screen
 * Position: position in pixels of the element in the screen
-* Background Texture: The image is resized to fit the element.
-* Background Color: Color RGBA of the background element

 ## GuiBox